sidlow/pysetup/README.md

  `Set-PoshPrompt -Theme agnoster`
  reset powershell
  . $profile
- and then customise and reload
+ and then reload as you custumise
- Set-PoshPrompt -Theme mytheme.omp.json
+ `Set-PoshPrompt -Theme mytheme.omp.json`